notjitin-1994/smartslate-polaris/docs/architecture/API_OPTIMIZATION_INTEGRATION_GUIDE.md

 // Returns validated, optimized questionnaire stages
 ```

-## Update PolarisRevamped.tsx
+## Update Polaris UI

-Here's how to update the main Polaris component:
+Here's a sample of integrating the optimized services within a Polaris page/wizard:

 ```typescript
 // Add new imports